Guide to Narcissistic Victim Syndrome

 While the fight and flight responses involve taking action against or escaping from the perceived danger, the freeze response causes our bodies to become immobilized as a means of self-preservation.

-Individuals suffering from Narcissistic Victim Syndrome experience patterns of emotional, psychological, and sometimes physical abuse at the hands of the narcissist and develop a chronic freeze response as a way of coping with the ongoing trauma.
+People suffering from Narcissistic Victim Syndrome experience patterns of emotional, psychological, and sometimes physical abuse at the hands of the narcissist and develop a chronic freeze response as a way of coping with the ongoing trauma.

-Reasons for freeze response in Narcissistic Victim Syndrome
+Reasons for Freeze Response in Narcissistic Victim Syndrome

 1. Inescapable Situation